Overview

 Recommending Process Updates

-Suggesting updates and improvements to editorial processes to enhance transparency, efficiency, and scholarly quality.
+Suggesting enhancements to editorial workflows to improve efficiency, transparency, and research quality.

-Continuous quality assurance strengthens the credibility and reputation of the journal.
+Ongoing quality improvement strengthens the reputation and reliability of the journal.

 Accountability and Compliance

-Editors are accountable for adhering to the publisher's editorial policies and ethical standards.
-Failure to fulfill editorial responsibilities or uphold ethical obligations may result in review of editorial roles or reassignment.
+Editors are responsible for complying with the publisher's editorial policies and ethical expectations.
+Failure to meet these responsibilities may lead to a review of editorial duties or reassignment.

 Alignment with Ethical Standards